In problem-solving, what does the "contingency view" imply?

 Prepare for the Certified Aviation Manager Exam.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The contingency view in problem-solving emphasizes that solutions should be tailored to the specific context of a problem rather than applying a one-size-fits-all approach.
-This perspective acknowledges that while some problems may share similarities, each situation may necessitate a different solution based on its unique characteristics, constraints, and variables involved.
+The "contingency view" in problem-solving emphasizes that solutions should be tailored to the specific context and circumstances of each problem.
+It recognizes that while some problems may share common characteristics, they can still require different approaches based on their unique environment.
+This perspective allows for flexibility and adaptability in decision-making.

 Subscribe